 Tate will launch a two-year project entitled Across the board at Tate Modern on 24 November 2012 which will consist of a series of events featuring emerging African artists and exploring recent practices in the continent.

-Highlights of the launch include a day of performances by Nigerian artist Otobong Nkanga (b.1974, Nigeria) and Angola artist Nástio Mosquito (b.1981, Angola) in the Tanks, the new spaces dedicated to performance, live and film works at Tate Modern.
+Highlights of the launch include a day of performances by Nigerian artist Otobong Nkanga (born 1974, Nigeria) and Angola artist Nástio Mosquito (born1981, Angola) in the Tanks, the new spaces dedicated to performance, live and film works at Tate Modern.

 The project will contribute to local expertise and networks when it takes place in three cities in Africa in 2013 and 2014: Accra in Ghana, Douala in Cameroon and Lagos in Nigeria.